Microsoft Admin Center: Billing Experience

 Enabling bill reconciliation and bill payment, the interactive invoice allows users to delve deep into specific charges and their subcharges, and shows the status of the bill and lets users pay if needed.

-Tax needs:
+Tax needs

 To help our users manage their tax needs, I designed the static invoice, a PDF that lists all expenses at a high level that is sent out assign account owners of organizations.
 From our research we found that usually these reports are printed by companies and stored in filing cabinets as a paper trail in time for filing taxes, or in case of audits.
 Both scenarios are typically handled by accounting departments, account owners, and sometimes legal teams.
 When designing the PDF, I wanted to make sure readers were able understand billing details quickly while still being legally compliant for tax purposes.
 This led me to focus on displaying high-level charges and leaving off more detailed charges beyond what’s legally required as those details would get in the way of its primary use case.